- Practice problem-longitudinal weld of a plate section.

 Estimate the shear lag factor U based on CM-15.

 Referring to Table D3.1 for shear lag factor based on CM-15.
-The item number for shear lag factor U for the longitudinal weld to a plate is termed 4a and includes also other structural items that have also longitudinal weld unlink, the previous version of table D3.1 for Cm-14.
-The U value is estimated by the product of (3L^2/3l^2*w2) multiplied by (1-1- x̅/ L). the second term is set equal to 1 for plates.
+The item number for shear lag factor U for the longitudinal weld to a plate is termed 4a.
+It includes other structural items that also have longitudinal weld unlink, the previous version of table D3.1 for Cm-14.

-From the given section of PL3/8×5, the width of plate w=5 inches,.
+From the given section of PL3/8×5, the width of plate w=5 inches.

 2- From the given section of PL3/8×5, the width of plate w=5 inches .